mathesar-foundation/mathesar-wiki/team/guide/workflow.md

   - The project is only accessible to [Team](/team) members, but all relevant information (such as status, priority, and milestone) should be available on individual issues.
   - We will make this project public as soon as GitHub supports it.
 - The [Mathesar Ansible repository](https://github.com/centerofci/mathesar-ansible) contains a playbook that deploys our staging server.
-- The [Mathesar wiki repository](https://github.com/centerofci/mathesar-wiki) contains a copy of this wiki's content.
-Updates to the repo will reflect here.
 - The [Mathesar "staging" server](https://staging.mathesar.org/) is a deployed version of the latest `master`.
 The username and password to access it are located in 1Password.
+- The [Mathesar private notes repository](https://github.com/centerofci/mathesar-private-notes) contains notes that are private to the core team.
+- The [Mathesar scripts repository](https://github.com/centerofci/mathesar-scripts) contains a bunch of random scripts useful for Mathesar workflows.